 You can remove, change, or make events and actions more advanced as you wish.
 To do that, first, select the answer area.
 Then, access the Properties pane > Interactivity tab > Events – Actions.

-ActivePresenter automatically adds default feedback messages for Fill in Text Entry questions.
-These default feedback messages can be Correct Feedback, Incorrect Feedback, Try Again Feedback, Incomplete Feedback, and Timeout Feedback (for the Graded mode) or Complete Feedback, Incomplete Feedback, and Timeout Feedback (for the Survey mode).
+ActivePresenter automatically adds default feedback layers for Fill in Text Entry questions.
+These default feedback layers can be Correct Feedback, Incorrect Feedback, Try Again Feedback, Incomplete Feedback, and Timeout Feedback (for the Graded mode) or Complete Feedback, Incomplete Feedback, and Timeout Feedback (for the Survey mode).
 Bear in mind that you can delete, change, or add more if necessary.

-See Working with Feedback Messages to get more details.
+See Use Feedback Layers to get more details.

 Now, you’ve learned how to use Fill in Text Entry questions in ActivePresenter 8.
 Download the app right now and start creating fun interactive quizzes.